sqowey/docs/docs/updates/roadmap.md

 - Support API Endpoint
 - Dev-Portal enhancements:
     - Add message box when limits are used up
+- Merge all login pages into one with backdirecting

 # Next update — Planned features